Archive

 Your role

 On-call engineer for a Node app that builds in CI several times a day.
-The advisory thread on Hacker News is two hours old and still moving.
+Your manager forwards an internal alert before you open Hacker News.

 Objective